-The conduct of graduate work at The University of Texas at Austin is the responsibility of Graduate Studies committees under the administration of the Dean of Graduate Studies.
+The conduct of graduate work at The University of Texas at Austin is the responsibility of Graduate Studies committees under the administration of the Dean of the Graduate School.
 The Handbook of Operating Procedures of the university provides that legislative functions with respect to graduate programs shall be exercised through a Graduate Assembly.

 General & Specific Legislative Powers

 The Graduate Assembly has the power to legislate on all matters having to do with the academic character of the graduate programs of the university.
 In particular, it is charged with the following:

 - Determining minimum criteria for admission and continuation;